 Lauren Schueler's Bio

 Lauren Schueler is the director of N.E.W.
 Leadership and civic engagement at the Carl Albert Congressional Research and Studies Center.
 She coordinates the social media for the center as well as the N.E.W.
 (National Education for Women’s) Leadership program that seeks to address the historical under-representation of women in politics and public service, as well as civic engagement more broadly on campus.
 In addition, she helps organize other programs housed the Carl Albert Center: Pipeline to Politics and Civic Engagement Fellows and Oklahoma Votes, a student organization focused on voter registration, education, and mobilization..
 She serves as the Center’s liaison with Harvard University’s National Campaign for Political and Civic Engagement, the Oklahoma Campus Compact, the Students Learn Student Vote Coalition, and the ALL IN Campus Democracy Challenge and co-coordinates Big XII Votes.

-Lauren returned to the center after serving as the assistant novice rowing coach with the University at Buffalo’s Women’s Rowing Team.
+Lauren returned to the center in 2017 after serving as the assistant novice rowing coach with the University at Buffalo’s Women’s Rowing Team.
 While at the University at Buffalo, Lauren was responsible for coordinating the novice program as well as walk-on student-athlete recruitment.